wolfm2/openframeworks/assignments/assignment_02.md

 NOTE:  There should be nothing inside of bin except the directory data

-Create an md file with the program name as a header using "#"
+Create a README.md file at the root of Assignment_2 with the program name as a header using "#"

 Create three subheaders with "##" named C++, Description and Screenshots respectively

-Embed a screenshot of your finished c++ module screen
+Embed a screenshot of your finished c++ module status

 Add a short description